 Applications are usually considered in January, April, July and October each year.

-The next meeting is in late October 2016.
+The next meeting is in January 2017.
 In order for applications to be considered at that meeting, they must be received by the closing date of Monday 2nd January 2017.
 Please note that any applications received after this date will not be considered at the January 2017 meeting.

 DO I GET AN ACKNOWLEDGEMENT?